charlielobster/CUDA_NekRS/README.md

          . ./CUDA_NekRS_vars.sh

 This is the script you'll use before running programs in NekRS.
 It performs housekeeping like setting CUDA_HOME, modifying LD_LIBRARY_PATH, PATH etc.
-   Perhaps you should add this to your .profile, or similar User terminal initialization.
+Perhaps add this to your .profile, or terminal initialization.

 10) Install CUDA